Thousands of ethnic minority Muslims defy Chinese authorities in defense of mosque - KTVZ

 “After they trampled on your dignity, they will suppress you step by step, and assimilate the Hui ethnic group completely into the Han, generation by generation.
 Because we know, this is what they did to Xinjiang,” they said.

-Despite the permeating culture of fear, he has vowed to “fight till the end” for the freedom of belief and the dignity of the Hui ethnicity.
+Despite the permeating culture of fear, they have vowed to “fight till the end” for the freedom of belief and the dignity of the Hui ethnicity.

 “We commoners don’t ask for much.
 We just want to have our own religious freedom.
 We just want to live in peace,” they said.